cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

     -----END CERTIFICATE-----
     ```

-1. The CA output here is the one that is trust by the website bbc.co.uk.
-We
+1. The CA output here is the one that is trust by the website
-can validate this by using `curl` from that container:
+`https://bbc.co.uk`.
+We can validate this by using `curl` from that container:

     ```shell
     kubectl exec -ti -n team-a $(kubectl get po -n team-a -l app=sleep-auto -o jsonpath='{.items[0].metadata.name}') -- curl -v https://bbc.co.uk